Kerry Clark (ice hockey)

 Kerry Clark (born August 21, 1968) is a Canadian former professional ice hockey player, notable as one of the most penalized players in minor league history.

 Personal life

 Clark was born and raised in Saskatchewan, the youngest of three hockey-playing brothers.
 His oldest brother, Wendel Clark, starred in the National Hockey League with the Toronto Maple Leafs and the Quebec Nordiques.
-Another brother, Donn Clark, was a player and coach for the Western Hockey League Saskatoon Blades, and passed away from cancer in 2019.
+Another brother, Donn Clark, was a player and coach for the Western Hockey League Saskatoon Blades, and died from cancer in 2019.

 History

 Junior career

 Clark began his major junior career in 1984 with the Regina Pats of the Western Hockey League.
 Seeing minimal action his first two seasons, he was traded in the middle of the 85-86 season to the Saskatoon Blades, the team for which both his older brothers had played.
 Joining a squad with a number of notably rough players - his teammates included Kelly Chase, Tony Twist and Kevin Kaminski - he skated a more regular shift and played credibly for the Blades for two and a half seasons.